DrYenyen/How-to-region-change-remarry-or-merge-Games-Updates-and-DLC/README.md

 # How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC
 How to region change, remarry and or merge Games, Updates and DLC

+# Instalation
+Download the *PS4-AiO v27.zip* and unpack it in a new folder.

+Run the *PS4-AiO v27* for the first run type *yes* and press enter.

+This folder will be used for all the workflow.

 # The PS4 system game structure
 1 The product code is distinct to a region, and the common codes you’ll see are CUSA, PCAS, and PLAS.